10 Best AI Agent Frameworks Compared (2026)

 LlamaIndex is ideal when:

-- Your agent needs to query knowledge bases
+- Your agent needs to query knowledge bases or large document sets

 - Document QA is a core feature